andrevidela/Research-report/Thesis/index.md

     f v -- v is unique
 ```

-In order to track this change we are going to update our `DataCon` once again to carry the linearity information necessary `DataCon : (rig : RigCount) -> (ref : Maybe Name) -> (tag : Int) -> (arity : Nat) -> NameType`.
+In order to track this change, we are going to update our `DataCon` once again to carry the linearity information necessary `DataCon : (rig : RigCount) -> (ref : Maybe Name) -> (tag : Int) -> (arity : Nat) -> NameType`.
 This step is done when checking let-bindings in `TTImp/Elab/Binders.idr`.
 We implement a function that looks for a data constructor in application position:

 ```haskell
 lineariseDataCon : RigCount -> Term vars